-This is a monthly newsletter around Orchid, the newest and best static site generator for the JVM.
-There is a growing need to keep the community up-to-date on all the happenings around Orchid, and here I will share Orchid's progress during the previous month!
+This is the official Orchid newsletter, the newest and best documentation site generator.
+There is a growing need to keep the community up-to-date on all the happenings around Orchid, and here I will share Orchid's progress, milestones, and future plans!
 Follow along with this series to stay on top of Orchid's newest features, track adoption on Github, and see who's using Orchid!

 As of the time of writing, Orchid is at 175 stars on Github.
 And this month, in particular, I have been absolutely blown away at the growth on Github.
 With 4 pull requests by 3 contributors, numerous issues opened and questions asked across Github, Twitter, and Gitter, and more than FOUR TIMES as many downloads on Bintray this month as last month, Orchid is seeing unprecedented growth that I could never have imagined.

 Thank you all so much, I certainly could not keep working this hard without your incredible support!
 But these successes are entirely because of you, and I love to give credit where it is due, so let's drill into this a bit deeper.

 The 31-day period ending February 28th saw a bit shy of 700 downloads.

 The stats show that downloads really started to take off around the end of the month, which is when I published the tutorial on how to use Orchid to document a Kotlin project.
 I would highly recommend you check it out if you haven't already.